imagej/imagej.github.io/_pages/scripting/parameters.md

     #@ String (visibility=MESSAGE, value="<html>Message line 1<br/>Message line 2<p>Let's make a list<ul><li>item a</li><li>item b</li></ul></html>") docmsg
     #@ Integer anIntParam

-{% include warning-box content='Currently if a script containing a MESSAGE string is recorded with the macro recorder and the resulting recorded code executed, a window will show up containing only the MESSAGE string This is unexpected and will be corrected in the future.' %}
+{% include notice icon="warning" content='Currently if a script containing a MESSAGE string is recorded with the macro recorder and the resulting recorded code executed, a window will show up containing only the MESSAGE string This is unexpected and will be corrected in the future.' %}

 ### Multiple Choice